Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 TFAS Teaching Freedom 250 Logo

-As America celebrates her 250th birthday, The Fund for American Studies is launching a bold national initiative to develop the next generation of courageous citizen.
+The Fund for American Studies is launching a bold national initiative to develop the next generation of courageous citizens.

 America’s semiquincentennial is certainly a moment for celebration, but also a pivotal time to reset the conversation about who we are—and want to be—as a nation and why the Founders’ vision must endure.